joakimbeng/node-red-contrib-get-hrefs/README.md

 To use the node, launch Node-RED (see [running Node-RED](http://nodered.org/docs/getting-started/running.html) for help getting started).

-The input payload to the node should at least contain a `body` property containing the HTML to get hrefs from.
+The input payload should be the HTML to get hrefs from.

-If the input payload contains a `url` property it will be used as the `baseUrl` option for [`get-hrefs`](https://www.npmjs.com/package/get-hrefs) under the hood.
+If the input message contains a `url` property it will be used as the `baseUrl` option for [`get-hrefs`](https://www.npmjs.com/package/get-hrefs) under the hood.

-The output payload will be the same as the input but with an `hrefs` array containing all found href urls in the HTML body.
+The output message will be the same as the input but with an `hrefs` array containing all found href urls in the HTML body.

 ## Icon credit